-This top-of-the-line Pioneer tent air conditioner features a lot of bells and whistles including a super delightful extra-large LCD backlit display (dimmable) and a multifunction remote controller.
+This top-of-the-line Pioneer air conditioner features a lot of bells and whistles including a super delightful extra-large LCD backlit display (dimmable) and a multifunction remote controller.

 Most importantly, the tent air con is capable of serious cooling in oversized cabin tents/large tents (can work for up to 1000 square feet) and should get rid of the scorching musty air in no time.